Skip to Content

 What you can learn from having a sibling do a DNA test

 So let’s talk about that red jellybean.
 You didn’t inherit it, and if your sister didn’t do a DNA test, you don’t even know about it.
-That red jellybean might contain a trace ethnicity that didn’t show up on your report, or it might match a third cousin that doesn’t match you – since 10% of our third cousins don’t share DNA with us (read about third cousins).
+That red jellybean might contain a trace ethnicity that didn’t show up on your report, or it might match a third cousin that doesn’t match you – since 10% of our third cousins don’t share DNA with us.

 And that third cousin might have the key to breaking down the brick wall in your family tree.

 If your mother did a DNA test, then you don’t have to worry.
 The red jellybean was tested and the information contained within it will show up on her test results.
-Sometimes, our parents can’t test, won’t test, or are no longer with us.
+However, sometimes our parents can’t test, won’t test, or are no longer with us.

 This is why it’s good to have as many siblings test as possible, when the parents are not available for whatever reason.